Finite Verification of Infinite Families of Diagram Equations

 \begin{proof}

 We begin by showing series !-box form on a diagram containing a single !-box:

 First we will manipulate the diagram (via ``only topology matters'') until it is in the following form:

-We note that the nodes inside $G$ that join with $B$ must be spiders; since there can be arbitrary many instances of $B$ the node in $G$ must be able to have arbitrary arity.
+We note that the nodes inside $G$ that join with $B$ must be spiders; since there can be arbitrary many instances of $B$ the connecting node in $G$ must be able to have arbitrary arity.
 There may also be $p$ boundaries that are internal to $B$ (and therefore $\delta$,) which we will deal with momentarily.
 We will now rely on the existence of a spider law such that we may do the following:

 Which is the ability to ``spread'' a spider with $n$ outputs into $n$ repeated copies of a spider with 1 output, with suitable initial, terminal, and joining subdiagrams.
-We will also insist that such a spider has a non-zero interpretation.
 We do this so that each instance of the !-box is connected to its own copy of the spider, and these copies are joined in sequence.

 This is possible in ZX, ZH and ZW.
 To give a ZX example (where the spider law is simple:)